Scotland in Stories

 The Isle of Lewis is part of the Outer Hebrides, the most north-westerly islands in Scotland.
 The remote island is home to some of our last Gaelic speakers and full of stories.
 Known for its white sand beaches, rugged terrain and Harris Tweed, it is home to some of the best preserved 5,000 year old standing stones in Europe.
 The land and sea call us to a slower pace, to drop into our bodies and into deep time.

-We stay in a traditional crofting village, built in the 1600s and was occupied until the 1970s.
+We stay in a traditional crofting village, built in the 1600s and occupied until the 1970s.
 Since then it has been restored and offers a unique glimpse into island life for the hardy folk who call Lewis home.

-The standing stone of Callanish are just down the road.
+The standing stones of Callanish are just down the road.
 Boat tours, walking, Viking mills and delicious hospitality abound.
 Our days here will be co-created by the group, our local guides and the weather.

 On the shores of the Atlantic, looking West to the Americas, we further craft our stories, weaving the threads of Scotland into the tapestry of our lives.